 This is for female sophomore or junior college students who are members in good standing of a sorority in good standing with TAPC.
 Applicants must be attending an accredited Kansas college or university, and have graduated from a Shawnee County, Kansas high school.
 The deadline to apply is January 31st.
 Read more here.

-This awards $1,000 to high school students’ significant effort to advance racial equity and understanding in their schools or communities through volunteer activities.
+Awards $1,000 to high school students’ significant effort to advance racial equity and understanding in their schools or communities through volunteer activities.
 The deadline to apply is January 31st.
 Read more here.

-This provides a scholarship to ultimately play a part in reducing and eliminating hatred, bullying, discrimination, bigotry and violence against gay, lesbian, bi-sexual and transgender persons.
+Provides a scholarship to ultimately play a part in reducing and eliminating hatred, bullying, discrimination, bigotry and violence against gay, lesbian, bi-sexual and transgender persons.
 This is up to $7,500 and is given to a resident of Kansas who has experienced some form of bullying because they identify as GLBT, and/or people who have experienced bullying because they support the GLBT community.
 The deadline is January 31st.
 Read more here.

 February

-This is for $2,500 and given to Junior Year Accounting Majors at all Kansas Independent Colleges and Universities.
-This is due February 5th.
+This provides a scholarship for $2,500 and given to Junior Year Accounting Majors at all Kansas Independent Colleges and Universities.
+This scholarship is for full-time junior-level accounting majors at independent Kansas colleges/universities.
+Strong academic performance required.
+Application, transcript, resume, and three recommendation letters needed, including one from an accounting professor or mentor.
+The deadline to apply is February 10th.
 Website found here.

-This awards to students who demonstrate need and potential for success.
+Offer awards to students who demonstrate need and potential for success.
 To be eligible, applicants must be full-time students.
 Preference is given to undergraduate students from the Junction CIty area or with ties to this area.
 The deadline to apply is February 15th.
 Read more here.

 This assists dependent children of Simon Property Group employees through one-time scholarships.
 To be eligible, applicants must be the son or daughter of a Simon Property Group worker who has been employed for at least one year.
 Applicants must be under the age of 23 and be a high school senior or current college student planning to enroll in full-time.
 The deadline to apply is February 15th.
 Read more here.